Peep Inside at Presidential Pad at Taba Heights Egypt

 The suite certainly gave you different view, not only of the hotel itself but also on what could be called, ‘life in the fast lane’.
 The upper crust life style peeped at and experienced for a while you could certainly get used to it, but having that amount of space for just two of us did seem a little obscene and not always practical.
 It was a case of losing each other at times but if you are a country’s leader, a company president or a soccer star then you’re bound to want a few extra people in tow for parties, official style receptions for their guests and clients and hence where all that space comes into its own for an ambassador’s type cocktail party.

 From the third floor suite its commanding and un-interrupted views over the oddly called Red Sea, which in reality is a delicious blue colour of the Gulf of Aqaba to the hills of Saudi Arabia.
-Behind to the Taba Hills made it a perfect place to be based for the rest of the break.
-Located over the main hotel reception complex it was in a perfect position to provide the best of views over the whole hotel grounds with its lush gardens and hundreds of date palms as of course one would expect from the premier suite in the hotel.
+Behind the Taba Hills made it a perfect place to be based for the rest of the break.
+Located over the main hotel reception complex it was in a perfect position to provide the best of views over the whole hotel grounds and the area of Taba Heights with its lush gardens and hundreds of date palms as of course one would expect from the premier suite in the hotel.

 There is no doubt that this destination could be a missed opportunity to a whole range of celebrities as the hotel does draw its guests from multiple European and Arab countries and staying most would go very much unnoticed.
 No paparazzi here, but a pretty perfect chance to get away from it all and relax in some quiet and friendly style.
 There is a set of smaller executive suites and they too also command some wonderful views again located on the third floor of the main building.